X13-A/monochromatic-camera/README.md

 - **Camera spectral sensitivity** — How the sensor responds at each wavelength
 - **Reference light spectrum** — The known spectral output of a calibration light source

-By comparing perceived vs. reference light, we build a **sensitivity map** to correct the captured images.
+By comparing perceived vs. reference light, we build a **sensitivity map** to match the dataset images as if they were shot through our camera.

 ## Workflow